hanjingo/doc/SYSTEM_DESIGN/caching.md

      3. A reads database data, database returns data v1

-     4. B updates database data from v1 to v2
+     4. B updates the database data from v1 to v2

      5. B refreshes v2 back to cache